hzeller/timg/man/timg.1.md

 **TIMG_USE_UPPER_BLOCK**
 :     If this environment variable is set to the value **1**, timg will use the
-     U+2580 - 'Upper Half Block' (&#x2580;) unicode character.
+     U+2580 - 'Upper Half Block' (&#x2580;) Unicode character.

-    To display pixels, timg uses a unicode half block and sets the foreground color and background color to get two vertical pixels.
+    To display pixels, timg uses a Unicode half block and sets the foreground color and background color to get two vertical pixels.
 By default, it uses the U+2584 - 'Lower Half Block' (&#x2584;) character to achieve this goal.
 This has been chosen as it resulted in the best image in all tested terminals